mapszk/softvault-challenge/README.md

 ### Components styling

+I chose to write the styles of the larger components in a new file, for better readability.
 To style the components from Figma I chose to download the assets, some assets could't be downlaod as they exactly look in Figma because of how the design was made, so I tried to make it the more similar as possible.

 ## Run the project